ghostbhd/oneBall_front/README.md

   ## Profile Page

 - **User Name and Avatar:** Customize your profile by changing your user name and avatar.
-- **User Profile:** View your own profile to send friend requests, challenge friends to games, view rankings, and access details about yourself.
+- **User Profile:** Access your user profile page to send friend requests, challenge friends to games, view rankings, and access details about yourself.

   ## Real-Time Chat Interface